HafsaRafique/OS-Query-Chatbot-using-Llama2/README.md

 You'll need to upgrade your langchain version to 0.1.9.
 You will get a lot of deprecation warnings and incompatibility warnings, ignore them for now.
 Your application should run smoothly.

 2. Access you page by typing either http://127.0.0.1:8080 or http://10.2.0.2:8080.

+3. The model takes about 7-8 mins to respond, so you'll need some patience.

+4. For guidance refer to this link [Chatbot](https://www.youtube.com/watch?v=Fe5B90R8DTg&t=2021s)
+5.